SUSE/kiwi_sle15/doc/source/overview/workflow.rst

 #. ``config.sh`` shell script

-   Is the configuration shell script that runs and the end of the :ref:`prepare step <prepare-step>` if present.
+   Is the configuration shell script that runs at the end of the :ref:`prepare step <prepare-step>` if present.
 It can be used to fine tune the unpacked image.